siddharthshankar535/WeatherForecasting/README.md

 The technologies to be used -
 1. Python Flask framework
 2. Python scripts
-3. Open Rest-Api of a weather forecasting page
+3. Open Rest-Api from a weather forecaster